Systems Theory and Audio Feedback

 Feedback cycles show tendencies.

 A feedback cycle indicates what tends to happen.
 Other factors can intervene and break the cycle.
 For example, “louder loudspeaker volume” only “tends” to produce “louder microphone input”.
-When someone puts a bag over the loudspeaker, you will get “softer microphone input”, not “louder microphone input”.
+When someone puts a cover over the loudspeaker, this intervention can break the cycle, and you can get “softer microphone input”, not “louder microphone input”.

 The nature of any amplifying feedback cycle

-Like the sound system amplifying feedback cycle, any amplifying feedback cycle has a circular sequence of causal connections between system attributes, in which an increase in any attribute of the cycle influences the following attribute and then the next, creating a ripple effect around the cycle until it increases itself, which causes a further ripple around the cycle (Capra, 1996, p.
+Any amplifying feedback cycle has a circular sequence of causal connections between system attributes, in which an increase in any attribute influences the next, which then influences the next, creating a ripple effect around the cycle until it increases itself, which causes a further ripple around the cycle.
+In amplifying feedback, an increase in one attribute leads to a further increase in that attribute.
+(Capra, 1996, p.
 56).

 - Self-amplifying feedback in a sound system.